pureprofile/android-sdk-pureprofile/README.md

 ## Steps detail

 #### 1. Register as a Pureprofile partner, create a panel and copy panel key
 [Contact Pureprofile](mailto:product@pureprofile.com).
-Create a new panel with your account manager and copy then the given ```panel key``` for this app in order to use later on, when initializing Pureprofile SDK within your code.
+Create a new panel with your account manager and copy then the given ```panelKey``` for this app in order to use later on, when initializing Pureprofile SDK within your code.

 #### 2. Download Pureprofile SDK aar file and import to your project
 Download Pureprofile Android SDK aar or reference it through maven().